Azure/dalec/website/docs/editor-support.md

 title: Editor Support
 ---

-There is a [json schema file](https://github.com/Azure/dalec/blob/main/docs/spec.schema.json) which can be used to integrate with your editor.
+We provide a [JSON schema file](https://github.com/Azure/dalec/blob/main/docs/spec.schema.json) to integrate with your editor.
 This will help validate your yaml files and provide intellisense for the spec.

 ## VSCode